vtdsferreira/InstrumentControl.jl/README.md

 # Painter Group qubits

-Painter Group implementation of Instrument control with Julia.
+Painter Group implementation of instrument control in [Julia](https://github.com/julialang/Julia).
 Work in progress, not ready for implementation.

-## Documentation

-Julia code for VISA forked from the [Instruments.jl package](http://instrumentsjl.readthedocs.org/).
-It is now available in its [own module](https://github.com/ajkeller34/VISA.jl) which is required to run this code.

-Other documentation forthcoming.

-## Quick Start

-Forthcoming.
+[Documentation](https://ajkeller34.github.io/Instruments.jl/) is being written as the code is developed.